Mathnerd314/stroscot/docs/Commentary/State.rst

 The instance for ``C`` is fewer characters.

-Finally there is :cite:`rivasNotionsComputationMonoids2014` which derives the Codensity monad from the Yoneda lemma and the assumption that ``f`` is a small functor.
+There is :cite:`rivasNotionsComputationMonoids2014` which derives the Codensity monad from the Yoneda lemma and the assumption that ``f`` is a small functor.
 Whereas the Yoneda-Rec seems to have no category theory behind it.

 Generally it seems that the Yoneda thing solves a problem Stroscot doesn't have.